-It is also claimed that David used Sound City amps, – especially since they’re shown on the Ummgumma album cover.
+It is also claimed that David used Sound City amps.
+A couple of heads can be seen on the back of the Ummagumma album cover, with the band’s gear being spread out on a runway.
 However there are no pictures or other sources confirming this and it seems that he went straight from Selmer to Hiwatt.
-The Sound City L100 amps are All Purpose and could have easily been used by Waters or Wright or even for the PA system.
+The Sound City L100 amps are All Purpose and could easily have been used by Waters or Wright or brought on a spares.

 Pink Floyd used borrowed or in-house equipment on several occasions during 1968-69.
 They didn’t bring their own backline to the States in July ’68 and are seen using both Vox and Orange amps and speakers.
 Some rather odd TV-appearances from the era show the band doing playback and fooling around with equipment that clearly isn’t theirs:

 There are different reports (and opinions) on whether David is playing on all of the Saucerful album or not (apart from Jugband Blues).
 Syd had been let go but contributed one song and most likely played on Remember a Day.

 Saucerful of Secrets was, as its predecessor, drenched with studio trickery, yet the atmosphere is darker and less pop oriented.
 David used his live rig on the album, with the basic effects lineup (see list above for the 1968 gear).

 As Saucerful was completed before he got his first Strat, so he only used the Telecaster and the Selmer amps.
 The white Strat was largely used on both More and Ummagumma and both albums were recorded before he got the Hiwatts, so again, he used the Selmer amps.